vtrnnhlinh/vtrnnhlinh.github.io/_posts/2025-06-27-goh-literature-review-0.md

 Inspired by DeepSeek {% cite dai2024deepseekmoe %}, MoH designs a subset of heads as **shared heads** that remain always activated.
 This will consolidate common knowledge within shared heads.

 **Two-Stage Routing** for dynamically balance the weights between shared and routed heads.
 Routing scores are determined by both the **score of each individual head** and **score associated with the head type**.
+To avoid the unbalanced load, MoH applies **Load Balance Loss**.

 ### Training